American Legion, Martin Krueger Post 407

 American Legion Auxiliary Post 407 was established to help support veterans, soldiers, and their families.
 It also helps other organizations within our community by volunteering hours or monetary donations.

-Each year, the auxiliary sponsors a junior girl from the Winsted area to attend Girls State.
-Girls State is a week-long event that teaches leadership skills and the importance of political values.
+Each year, the auxiliary sponsors a junior girl from the Winsted area to attend Girls State, a week-long event that teaches leadership skills and the importance of political values.

 There are several fundraisers throughout the year.
 These funds help VA hospitals, send care or supply packages to military men and women overseas, and provide scholarships to a local student.
 In May, the ladies are busy handing out poppy flowers for donations.